Martineau family: Lord Mayors of Birmingham

 A blue plaque, erected in 2008 by the Birmingham Civic Society in the Council House, commemorates all five.

-Catherine, Princess of Wales
+Link to Catherine, Princess of Wales

-Research revealed in 2014 that Catherine, Princess of Wales is a descendant of the Martineau family; her great-grandmother, Olive Middleton (née Lupton) was the daughter of Francis Martineau Lupton (1848–1921), who had attended political conferences in Birmingham with his Martineau alderman cousins.
+Research revealed in 2014 that Catherine, Princess of Wales is a descendant of the Martineau family; her great-grandmother, Olive Middleton (née Lupton), was the daughter of Francis Martineau Lupton (1848–1921), who had attended political conferences in Birmingham with his Martineau alderman cousins.
+Olive Middleton's brother was named Lionel Martineau Lupton (1892–1916) in honour of their Martineau family heritage.

 Legacy

 There is a society devoted to the Martineau family of Norwich.
-"Specifically, the Society aims to highlight the principles of freedom of conscience advocated in the nineteenth century by Harriet Martineau and her brother, Dr. James Martineau".
+"Specifically, the Society aims to highlight the principles of freedom of conscience advocated in the nineteenth century by Harriet Martineau and her brother, Dr. James Martineau."

 The National Portrait Gallery holds nearly 20 portraits of James and Harriet Martineau.
-The siblings' great-nephew, Francis Martineau Lupton, was the great-great-grandfather of Catherine, Princess of Wales, the gallery's patron.
+Catherine, Princess of Wales, the gallery's patron, is a distant relative of them.

 There was a school named after Sir Wilfrid Martineau, now subsumed within the International School, Birmingham.